I5HR4K/FinalProjectCS546-CS446/README.md

 NSL-KDD

 Our goal wasn’t just high accuracy—it was balanced, trustworthy detection using precision, recall, and F1-score to avoid misleading results common in cybersecurity ML research.

+📈 What We Did Better Than the Paper

+This is where the project truly stands out.

+Balanced Metrics Over Inflated Accuracy

+The original paper achieved high accuracy on NSL-KDD but suffered in precision/recall.

+Our SMOTE-based pipeline produced more realistic, deployable results.

+Model-Specific Feature Engineering

+Applied binarization for Bernoulli Naive Bayes, aligning data with mathematical assumptions.

+Result: significantly improved F1 scores compared to the paper.

+Cleaner Data = Better Generalization

+Isolation Forest removed noisy outliers that degrade ML performance in real networks.

+This demonstrates critical thinking, not blind replication.

+🛠️ Tech Stack

+Python

+Scikit-learn

+Pandas / NumPy

+Jupyter Notebook